Languages and Cultures

 West Chester, PA 19383

-Contact our graduate advisor Dr. Schlau for information about winter and spring courses
+Contact our graduate advisors Dr. Van Liew or Dr. Schlau for information about 2015 courses.

-Sign up for Spring 2014 Courses through the office of Graduate Studies
+Sign up for Summer and Fall 2015 Courses through the office of Graduate Studies.

-Admission to the Master of Arts in Spanish program of the College of Arts and Sciences is through the Office of Graduate Studies.
-Candidates should submit an application form, a goals statement in Spanish (submit directly to email@example.com), undergraduate transcripts, and two references.
+Admission to the Master of Arts in Languages and Cultures is through the Office of Graduate Studies.
+Candidates should submit an application form, a goals statement in Spanish (submit directly to firstname.lastname@example.org), undergraduate/graduate transcripts, and two references.
 Applicants must have an undergraduate major in the language, or native fluency and a related four-year university degree.
 You may enroll in up to three seminars while you complete your application process.

-The degree consists of SPA 510 and 7 Spanish graduate seminars, totaling 24 hours, and 2 additional electives (which may include graduate work in French if you are qualified) for a total of 30 hours.
-The electives may be in Linguistics, Language Methods or research, or you may write a six-hour thesis.
+The degree consists of three core courses in English: LNC 501 linguistics, LNC 502 interpretive strategies, LNC 503 cultural studies, four Spanish graduate seminars, and 4 additional electives (which may include graduate work in French or German if you are qualified) for a total of 33 hours.
+The electives may also include study abroad, an internship, courses in pedagogy or PA K-12 State Certification.

 SPA 510 Applied Spanish Linguistics (3) A study of Spanish morphology, phonology, and syntax (sound, word, sentence formation).
 The structure of the language will be studied from a theoretical and practical perspective.